billsix/cprogrammingbook/doc/01-Intro.rst

 To support people working
-in environments that use character sets which are ‘wider’ than U.S. ASCII, such as the shift-JIS representation used in Japan, the Standard now allows multibyte characters to be present in strings and comments.
+in environments that use character sets which are ‘wider’ than U.S. ASCII, such as the shift-JIS representation used in Japan, the Standard now allows multi-byte characters to be present in strings and comments.
 The Standard defines the 96 characters that are the alphabet of C (see :ref:`variables`).
 If your system supports an extended character set, the only place that you may use these extended characters is in strings, character constants, comment and the names of